mehmetimga/nasil-salon/README.md

    $$ LANGUAGE plpgsql SECURITY DEFINER;
    ```

+4. **Set up Service Catalog**

+   Run the SQL from `sql/service_catalog.sql` to create the service tables and sample data.

+5. **Set up Appointments and Staff**

+   Run the SQL from `sql/appointments_and_staff.sql` to create appointment booking tables, staff management, and sample data.

 3. **Get your project credentials**
    - Go to Project Settings > API
    - Copy your `Project URL` and `anon public` key